Loft conversions: 10 top tips before you begin

 Do it yourself: Work with a builder on the plans, hire a plumber, electrician and decorator separately, and project manage yourself.

-You might also like What to expect when converting a loft
+You might also like You asked: What are some nice ways to design a cloakroom?

 Full disclaimer: always check any contractors are part of a trade association and seek at least three quotes for any trade or designer.